laura-ors/laura-su/content/Art Diary/How I Learned to Paint (Without Learning to Paint).md

   - art
 updated: 2025-01-31
 ---
 Since childhood, I was told I couldn’t draw.
-Not "struggled with," not "needed practice"—_couldn’t_.
+Not "struggled with," not "needed practice" — _couldn’t_.

 Straight-A student, top of the class, yet my art grades were a parade of D’s.
 My horses looked like cockroaches mid-meltdown.
 My "beach scene" was two mud puddles fighting a turf war.
 Teachers scolded me—not for laziness, but for the sheer _audacity_ of failing so spectacularly while excelling everywhere else.